 This summary report contains the details of the global warming potential (GWP) impact category only for brevity.
-While this is a robust and globally highly relevant impact category, a comparative life cycle assessment should never rely on a single impact category, which is why the full report duly discusses acidification potential, eutrophication potential, and blue water consumption along with GWP.
+While this is a robust and globally highly relevant impact category, a comparative life cycle assessment should never rely on a single impact category, which is why the full report duly discusses terrestrial acidification potential, freshwater eutrophication potential, and abiotic depletion potential along with GWP.
 Figure 2 provides an overview of the four selected impact categories: The 100% value is the smallest result in each impact category, and other products are provided in relative terms as percentages.

 Figure 2: Overview of selected impact categories explored in the full report.
-Results refer to the full life cycle (cradle to grave, scaled to gallon of fill volume), in relative terms, showing the product with the lowest impact as 100% (in green).
+Results refer to the full life cycle (cradle to grave, scaled to liter of fill volume), in relative terms, showing the product with the lowest impact as 100% (in green).